CSA - Certified Solution Architect

 • Template – Linux, Windows, Custom, Marketplace

-• Create Security-Group for HTTP and SSH access
+• Configure a Security Group to allow HTTP and SSH access

 • Install a Web Server via SSH

-Security Groups are the VMs firewall, all VMs are linked to at least one Security Group (default).
+Security Groups are the Compute Instance firewall, all Instances are linked to at least one Security Group called default.

 • BLOCK all incoming traffic